lukakostic/marksmol/README.md

-## My small and simplified version of HTML, called marksmol
+## Small & Simple HTML: called marksmol

 Its static atm (run a script to generate .html) but i have plans for a client side dynamic generator.